School Board

 The Board operates according to the Terms of Reference and members are comprised of parents and staff.

 From time to time the Board may identify and invite Community members to support whole school initiatives.
-For further information please contact Shannan Laya (Chair) or Kim Knowles (Principal) by email.
+For further information please contact Tim Keely (Chair) or Kim Knowles (Principal) by email.

 Our board members